Skip to main content

 Our Organisational History

-In 2008, through the Corporation, Dja Dja Wurrung People gained Registered Aboriginal Party status to further the fight to be recognised as the Traditional Owners of djandak.
+In 2008, through the Corporation, Dja Dja Wurrung People gained Registered Aboriginal Party status to further the fight to be recognised as the Traditional Owners of Djandak.

-After 15 years of intensive negotiations, the Corporation on behalf of the Dja Dja Wurrung People, and the Victorian Government signed the Recognition and Settlement agreement on 28 March 2013.
+After 15 years of intensive negotiations, the Corporation – on behalf of the Dja Dja Wurrung People – and the Victorian Government signed the Recognition and Settlement Agreement on 28 March 2013.

-The Agreement is a means by which Dja Dja Wurrung tradition and the unique relationship of Dja Dja Wurrung People to djandak are recognised, strengthened, protected, and promoted, for the benefit of all Victorians, now and into the future.
+The Agreement is a means by which Dja Dja Wurrung tradition and the unique relationship of Dja Dja Wurrung People to Djandak are recognised, strengthened, protected, and promoted, for the benefit of all Victorians, now and into the future.

-In 2021, we pay respect to our People and begin trading as ‘DJAARA – Balaki Wuka (Giving to community)’.
+In 2021, we paid respect to our People and begin trading as ‘DJAARA – Balaki Wuka (Giving to community)’.
 Dja Dja Wurrung People will always be the foundation of the Dja Dja Wurrung Clans Aboriginal Corporation.

 Our Vision